-Hughes said they added a second work shift to the project beginning at 3-4 a.m. so the trucks can get through without being delayed by university traffic.
+Hughes said they added a second work shift to the project beginning at 3 to 4 a.m. so the trucks can get through without being delayed by university traffic.
 He also said on Monday, April 12 they began working two shifts from 7 to 3:30 p.m. and 3:30 to 12 a.m.

-In the Allied Health parking lot on West campus, the Clark Construction team is currently conducting an on-going excavation.
-Hughes said that by the end of this week or early next week, the sidewalk would be re-opened
+In the Allied Health parking lot on west campus, the Clark Construction team is currently conducting an on-going excavation.

 “We don’t want anyone to walk so close they’ll end up getting hurt,” said Hughes.

-In addition, it will be the first academic building in university history to be LEED (Leadership in Energy and Environmental Design) certified.
+In addition, it will be the first academic building in university history to be Leadership in Energy and Environmental Design (LEED) certified. n